 No, we haven’t any.
-You can follow the website https://status.livechatinc.com where we report about any security issues and incidents.
+You can follow the website https://status.livechat.com where we report any security issues and incidents.

 We do have a DR plan, each part of the system can be restored from 24 to 48 hours (considering a complete disaster).
-Moreover, each instance of the whole infrastructure is multiplied, so losing a single instance will not cause service degrading.
-Provided time refers to a flood scale of the disaster.
+Moreover, each instance of the whole infrastructure is multiplied, so losing a single instance will not cause Service to degrade.
+Provided time refers to the flood scale of the disaster.

 Yes, we do have DDoS protection provided by Akamai.